-Other actors in the film include Deadpool 2’s Zazie Beetz, reportedly as a single mother who, as seen in the trailer, connects with Arthur in an unexpected way; American Horror Story’s Frances Conroy as Arthur’s mother, and a wide group of performers including Bill Camp, Glenn Fleshler, Douglas Hodge, Marc Maron, Josh Pais, and Shea Whigham.
+Other actors in the film include Deadpool 2’s Zazie Beetz as Sophie Drumond, a cynical a single mother who, as seen in the trailer, connects with Arthur in an unexpected way; American Horror Story’s Frances Conroy as Arthur’s mother Penny, and a wide group of performers including Bill Camp, Glenn Fleshler, Douglas Hodge, Maron, Josh Pais, and Shea Whigham.

 Brett Cullen will also appear as Thomas Wayne, father of Arthur’s eventual nemesis, Bruce Wayne (Cullen also appeared as a congressman in The Dark Knight Rises).
-According to reports circulating at a time when Alex Baldwin was in early talks to play the part, Wayne will be re-envisioned as a spoiled 1980s land baron.
+According to reports circulating at a time when Alec Baldwin was in early talks to play the part, Wayne will be re-envisioned as a spoiled 1980s land baron.
 The rather obvious pastiche of a role Baldwin regularly plays on Saturday Night Live may have led to the actor withdrawing from negotiations, though he later said scheduling was the primary cause.
 From his brief moment in the trailer, it is unclear if Cullen will play a vain version of Wayne, but a wild change to the charitable and caring Wayne patriarch would represent one of the great leaps in DC Comics mythology the film intends to make.
 It may also indicate more changes to the lore are on their way.